andreterceiro/dio-git-github-bootcamp/README.md

 Please see [this page](https://gist.github.com/roachhd/1f029bd4b50b8a524f3c).

-Trying: :simle: (please see in Github)
+Trying: :smile: (please see in Github)